Unlocking Infinite Potential in People to

 Health checkups and complete physical examinations

-Enhancement of Specific Health Guidance and Medical Checkups
+Enhancement of Specific Health Guidance and Follow-up Measures

-Group instruction for specific health guidance (active support) in partnership with the health insurance union.
+Group instruction for specific health guidance (active support) in partnership with the health insurance union since 2019.

 Since January 2020, we have been checking all employees using even test items that occupational physicians say could be omitted in regular health checkups.
 The findings are used in the early detection of anomalies and the establishment of healthy lifestyles.